 Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
 The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

-Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.
+Please check the member Plan booklet or member ID card to determine

 Step therapy tiers are listed below; please refer to the Policy section for details.